-In the BC Peace Region we are fortunate to have an abundance of energy resources at our fingertips.
-Our unique climate and geographic location give us access to a variety of natural resources, which help provide light, power and heat for homes and businesses locally and around the world.
-Access to natural resources has also been a huge driving force behind the Peace area’s economic growth and sustainability, providing job opportunities and the chance to live here in northeastern British Columbia.
+The BC Peace Region is fortunate with access to an abundance of energy resources.
+The unique climate and geographic location provides access to a variety of natural resources, which help provide light, power and heat for homes and businesses locally and around the world.
+Access to natural resources has also been a huge driving force behind the Peace area’s economic growth and sustainability, providing job opportunities and the chance to live in beautiful northeastern British Columbia.

 Oil & Gas